AvaloniaUI/Avalonia-XPF-Samples/src/DevExpressApp/readme.md

 - Alternatively, add your XPF license key directly in [`NuGet.Config`](./NuGet.config) and [`DevExpressApp.csproj`](./DevExpressApp.csproj)

 ### DevExpress Licensing
-The DevExpress package source URl utilizes an environment variable (%DevExpress%).
-Set your DevExpress license key as enviromental variable DevExpress or add into URI, see [`NuGet.Config`](./NuGet.Config).
+The DevExpress package source URl utilizes an environment variable (%DevExpressKey%).
+Set your DevExpress license key as enviromental variable `DevExpressKey` or add into URI, see [`NuGet.Config`](./NuGet.Config).